Mystery of Love: Concept and development

 The Hollywood Reporter first reported on Stevens' involvement with the film's soundtrack in January 2017.
 Although Stevens had declined a voiceover role in the film, Guadagnino jokingly called the singer the narrator of the movie, saying that he fulfilled "a sort of narrator that could make justice of the book [and] of the film, [as] drawn from the narrative of Elio".
 "Mystery of Love" was first teased in the trailer for Call Me by Your Name, which premiered on 1 August 2017.
 Stevens contributed to a total of three songs on the soundtrack: "Mystery of Love", "Visions of Gideon", and a remix of his 2010 song "Futile Devices", which originally appeared on his sixth studio album The Age of Adz.
 His work on Call Me by Your Name marks Stevens' first contributions to a feature film soundtrack.
 The film's soundtrack was released on 3 November 2017, by Madison Gate Records, whereas "Mystery of Love" was self-released as a single on 1 December 2017, to digital platform hubs such as the iTunes Store, under license to Madison Gate Records and Sony Classical.

-In February 2018, it was announced that "Mystery of Love" would be physically released on limited edition 10" vinyl as part of the special releases apart of Record Store Day in the United States.
+In February 2018, it was announced that "Mystery of Love" would be physically released on limited edition 10" vinyl as part of the special releases for Record Store Day in the United States.
 In addition to new cover art taken from the film, the single was paired with A-side and B-side tracks "Visions of Gideon" and the Doveman remix of "Futile Devices".
 The shipment of vinyl was limited to 10,000 copies and each vinyl sleeve was individually labeled.

+In March 2025, on the tenth anniversary of Stevens' album Carrie & Lowell (2015), a previously unreleased demo version of "Mystery of Love" was released.
+It served to mark the announcement of an anniversary deluxe edition of the album.
+The song was originally conceptualized during the album's recording sessions, before being reworked for the Call Me By Your Name soundtrack.